openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

 To see the log of a particular deployment, proceed with the steps
 below:

 #.
-In OpenStack Dashboard, navigate to :menuselection:`Murano > Application
+In OpenStack dashboard, navigate to :menuselection:`Murano > Application
    Catalog > Environments`.

 #.
 Click the name of the required environment.